VTQuantMethodsEEB/Michael-Brooks/README.md

 2. Probability of Campylobacter jejuni carriage differs between urban avoiders and urban dwellers.
 For this hypothesis, I used a Fisher's exact test and 2x2 contingency table.

+#week 8: simple linear regression

+Script: week8_michaelbrooks.r
+Data: campylobacterreview_data.csv

+I created a simple linear regression using a categorical predictor variable (trophic level) and a continuous output variable (mass).
+From this analysis, carnivores appear to differ significantly in weight from herbivores and omnivores (they are lighter than these two trophic levels).
+Just eyeballing the data, I suspect that the shrews are weighting things, so I don't know that these results are general.
+I also concluded that mass is often skewed, so log transformation is key to creating a normal distribution for regression analysis.